This tutorial provides instructions for installing the latest Ubuntu LTS (Long Term Support) version using VirtualBox.

 If you are not sure how to open the terminal, please refer to the FAQ below.

-$ sudo apt install linux-headers-$(uname -r) build-essential dkms
+$ sudo apt install -y bzip2 tar build-essential

 In order to install VirtualBox Guest Additions on your Ubuntu VM, use the menu to select Devices